scalar-labs/scalardl-node-client-sdk/README.md

 ```

 The `clientProperties` argument is mandatory for the constructor.
-This is an properties example that a user `foo@example.com` tries to connect to the server `scalardl.example.com:50051` of the Scalar DL network.
+This is a properties example that a user `foo@example.com` would use to try to connect to the server `scalardl.example.com:50051` of the Scalar DL network.
 ```
 {
     'scalar.ledger.client.server_host': 'scalardl.example.com',